 The kakapo lives an average of 58 years and may live as long as 90 years.

-Some kakapo can be friendly.
+15. Some kakapos can be quite friendly.

 Researchers who work with the birds notice they each have their own personality.
 Many are curious and enjoy interacting with humans.
 In one BBC special, a hand-raised kakapo named Sirocco gained international fame after trying to mate with zoologist Mark Carwardine's head.
 Sirocco is now the spokes-bird for New Zealand conservation.
 Although Carwardine likely didn't think so at the time, narrator Stephen Fry certainly did, and the video is incredibly entertaining.